roxannejoncas/homepage/about/index.md

 I'm Roxanne Joncas (she/her).

-I love good stories told in every form (novels, films, stand-up and video games).
+I love good stories told in every form (novels, films, stand-up, and video games).
 If I'm not on a bouldering wall, I'm writing or baking.

 ![Roxanne Joncas 2019](/assets/img/mandala_rox_may2024.jpg)